2010Java-Nick/CookBook/README.md

 Finish Cookbook creation capabilities.
 Build capability for Users to add recipes to their favorites/cookbook.
 Allow users to rate a recipe.

+##Set-up
+Clone repo
+Pull all dependencies with gradle and npm
+Connect backend to database by configuring environment variables Start Tomcat server using preferred IDE
+Serve Angular application using ng serve